ryanturner7/cryptocurrency-trading-client/README.md

 ### Staging and production

-Using **Node.js**, we used the Node.js server, Node.http module, express middleware, and a mongo database to store our data.
+With **Node.js** we used the Node.js server, Node.http module, express middleware, and a mongo database to store our data.
 Once our code is ready for **production**, we push it onto our deployment branch to deploy onto Heroku.

 * Bit Trader uses http requests to allow for the user to receive a response to interact with the API.